 Abundant natural light in a home not only saves electrical energy but also creates a positive effect on the mood of you and your family, brightening your day and bringing a welcoming feel to your living area

-The extension is in keeping with the character of the existing dwelling and respectful of the surrounding vernacular.
-The proposal is traditional in its form however the use of a flat roof and roof lanterns create a really contemporary feel.
+The extension is in keeping with the character of the existing dwelling and respectful of the surrounding area.
+The property is semi-traditional however the use of a flat roof and roof lanterns create a really contemporary feel.

-The client wanted to create a more habitable space that all the family could share together which had a strong connection to the garden.
+As shown in the images, the client wanted to create a more habitable space that all the family could share together.
 The main feature of this design and build is the use of the glass roof lanterns.